BlacketWare/Docs/client/README.md

 After that, you've hit all the variables on most pages.<br>
 Each page has some specific variables that make sense to the page.<br>
 For example, the Stats page has `blacket.getUser()`.
 The Chat pages has `blacket.appendMessage()`.<br>
-All of these functions can be used on the client.
+All of these functions can be used on the client.<br>
+Literally just type 'blacket' into the Developer Console for a list.

 ### localStorage
 Blacket is very simple due to this object and requires little documentation, yet it does use one other variable. `localStorage`.<br>